 The Standards Commission promotes awareness of, and adherence to, the Codes of Conduct by providing guidance, support and training to key stakeholders and by maximising engagement opportunities with the public and media.

 The Standards Commission is independent of government, political institutions and political parties and as such is able to make impartial decisions, free from any influence, on the enforcement of the Codes of Conduct.

 The Standards Commission is aware that there are many instances of exemplary work being undertaken across Scotland and the intention is always to add value rather than duplicate existing work.
 This involves partnership working, seeking opportunities to share services, and influencing policy development and implementation at national and local level.

 The Standards Commission will provide value for money by continually seeking to improve policies and procedures, maintain efficiency and reduce costs.

 In essence, the Act creates a framework whereby local authorities and devolved public bodies are required to adopt Codes of Conduct for their members.
-Complaints about breaches of these Codes are investigated by the CESPLS.
-If the CESPLS considers there may have been a breach of a Code of Conduct, he will report the matter to the Standards Commission for adjudication.
+Complaints about breaches of these Codes are investigated by the ESC.
+If the ESC considers there may have been a breach of a Code of Conduct, the ESC will report the matter to the Standards Commission for adjudication.

 The Standards Commission's functions as provided for by the 2000 Act are to: